ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The _Publisher#subscribe(Subscriber)_ method requests the _Publisher_ to start sending events to the _Subscriber_.
+* The _Publisher#subscribe(Subscriber)_ method requests the Publisher to start sending events to the Subscriber.

 ### Subscriber

-The _Subscriber_ interface represents a consumer of events.
-Multiple Subscribers can subscribe and unsubscribe from a _Producer_ at different times.
+The Subscriber interface represents a consumer of events.
+Multiple Subscribers can subscribe and unsubscribe from a Producer at different times.

 ```